kostyaVyrodov/education/design/solid/README.md

 High-level modules should not depend on low-level modules.
 Both should depend on abstractions.
 Abstraction should not depend upon details.
 Details should depend upon abstractions.

+Dependency Injection and Inversion of Control are not DIP Implementations.

+The DIP is neither dependency injection (**DI**) nor inversion of control (**IoC**).
+Even so, they all work great together.

+**DI** is about making software components to explicitly declare their dependencies or collaborators through their APIs, instead of acquiring them by themselves.

+With **DI**, the responsibility of providing the component dependencies and wiring object graphs is transferred from the components to the underlying injection framework.
+From that perspective, DI is just a way to achieve **IoC**.

+**IoC** is a pattern in which the control of the flow of an application is reversed.
+With traditional programming methodologies, our custom code has the control of the flow of an application.
+Conversely, with **IoC**, the control is transferred to an external framework or container.
+The framework is an extendable codebase, which defines hook points for plugging in our own code.

+In turn, the framework calls back our code through one or more specialized subclasses, using interfaces' implementations, and via annotations.
+The ASP.NET framework is a nice example of this last approach.